jmmaguigad/SAC-Parser/README.md

 3. Copy the sac-parser folder in the root folder of the usbwebserver.
 4. Then, access the program by running the usbwebserver.exe and enabling the Apache by navigating to Apache > Start.
 5. It is recommended that before performing sanitization or cleansing you need to check duplicates first.
 6. Also, it is recommended to remove duplicate barcodes because this will be returned to the LGU.
 After removing duplicates, you can now perform cleansing by clicking the Perform Sanitize button.
 A cleansed data by means of a csv file will be downloaded automatically.
+Then, you can now upload the csv file in the SAC Uploading website.

 ### TODO
 - [X] Checked barcode duplicates